-For instance, you could buy 10 of April 154 puts for $2.40.
+For instance, you could buy 10 of August 154 puts for $2.40.
 So if STOCK were to drop below 154, you would exercise your puts, and you would be taken out of your STOCK stock position.
 However, you have to pay $2.40, or $2,400, for this insurance.
-But, this insurance is extremely cheap based on historical prices.

 Again, you can choose any number of strikes and time frames for this strategy.

 This is a more sophisticated strategy, but is a truer way to start hedging a portfolio with options than a covered call.
 You must be able to trade spreads in order to execute a risk reversal.